ut2019nn/ut2019nn.github.io/index.md

 Here estimated 2 depth model where we the data points separately and train the model on each data point.
 Loss function is taken to be "MSE".
 The implementation of this task and the parameters can be found in [this notebook](https://colab.research.google.com/drive/1fOZa_7uhhSEGQo9AQHkYwdZk7OAaBMGX#scrollTo=Se4ZC7rmAyXN)

-Here we have a classification accuracy of 54.4%.
+Here we have a classification accuracy of 54.4% (balanced accuracy 49%).
 This is not bad, if we take into account the fact that we are dealing with stock markets and price predictions.
 At least it behaves better than random.
 But let's look at the predicted and actual returns.
 The minimum validation loss is 0.0006